0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Minifilter contexts
 A context is a structure that is defined by the minifilter driver and that can be associated with a filter manager object.<br/>
-The filter manager provides support that allows minifilter drivers to associate contexts with objects to preserve state across I/O operations.<br/>
+The filter manager provides support for minifilter drivers to associate contexts with objects and preserve state across I/O operations.<br/>
 Contexts are extremley useful , and can be attached to the following objects : <br/>
     - Files <br/>
     - Instances <br/>